srijken/web-www-v2/content/dictionary/_index.en.md

 #### **(Ethical) Hacker**

 DIVD members belong to the ethical hackers.
 An ethical hacker is someone who breaks into a computer system with positive intentions, without disrupting any services or processes.
 The motivation of an ethical hacker is to detect security vulnerabilities, without abusing or exploiting them.
-Our members are skilled professionals that must always operate within legal boundaries.
+Our members are skilled professionals who must always operate within legal boundaries.
 Please read our [Code of Conduct](https://www.divd.nl/what-we-do/code-of-conduct/) for more information.

 #### **Exploit**

 An exploit is a malicious application, piece of code or script that can be used to take advantage of a system’s vulnerability.
 At DIVD, we don’t use or run intrusive exploits to verify the existence of a vulnerability in a system.
 Destructive commands like “$ rm -rf /” or testing for denial of service are not permitted in any scenario.
-If several means are available to meet the need, we opt for the one which has the least impact on the availability of the systems and services.
+If several means are available to meet the need, we opt for the one that has the least impact on the availability of the systems and services.

 ## **Responsible Disclosure**

 #### **Availability**

 At DIVD, we adhere to the ‘Principle of Proportionality’ and the ‘Principle of Subsidiarity’, as described in our [Code of Conduct](https://www.divd.nl/what-we-do/code-of-conduct/).
-This means that our research should increase and not decrease the integrity and availability of any and all online systems.
-If several means are available to meet the need, we opt for the one which has the least impact on the availability of the systems and services.
+This means that our research should increase and not decrease the integrity and availability of any online systems.
+If several means are available to meet the need, we opt for the one that has the least impact on the availability of the systems and services.

 ####